MIT-Emerging-Talent/2023-group-04-collaboration-practice/group_study/learning_goals.md

 - Learn and master new technologies that align with project needs.
 - Enhance personal time management skills to meet project deadlines and work effectively in different time zones.
 - Encourage a commitment to continuous learning and staying updated on advancements.

+## Mahdi - Individual
+- Learn to use github functions: commit, pull, and push.
+- Using github in a group setting and collaborating with my peers.
+- Find a problem or question to address to work on collaboratively.
+- Review and provide feedback for codes and ideas of my teammates.
+- Ask for help from my teammates when I needed help or feedback.